Social Media in Japan: A Complete Guide [Updated for 2025]

 LINE

-LINE is Japan's most popular social media platform, with over 95 million users.
+In 2025, LINE remains the dominant messaging platform, used by over 96 million people, or roughly 76.5% of the total population.
 Initially developed as a communication tool following the 2011 earthquake, LINE is a freeware app that has evolved into a super app offering various services, including LINE Games, LINE Manga, LINE Shopping, LINE Pay, and LINE Today (News).
 Its popularity is mainly due to its localised features, such as region-specific stickers and themes that resonate with Japanese culture.
 LY Corporation, a Japanese company co-owned by SoftBank Group, operates LINE.
+LINE’s Smart Channel feature is now widely used by brands to deliver personalised news, promotions, and chatbot services directly into chat screens, making it the single most important CRM channel in Japan today.

 Demographics: LINE's user base is evenly spread across different age groups, mirroring the demographic breakdown of Japanese society.